 After 1st yr course students are expected to do 6 to 8 weeks of Industrial training internship to get practical exposure.
 This enables them to link theory into practice.
 During 2nd yr (after 3rd sem) they have to do a project work thesis in the area of any specialization.
 This enables them to do SWOT analysis and to suggest alternate solutions to problems.

 Normally 1st sem course starts in September and the 4 semesters are completed within 2 yrs.

 Candidates seeking admission to the Master of Business Administration program should have passed Bachelor’s Degree / Master Degree Examination of any recognized University, in any subject – Commerce, Management, Arts, Social Sciences, Sciences, Engineering, Technology or equivalent, and have secured at least 50% of marks (45% for SC/ST candidates) in the Bachelor’s Degree Examination in aggregate.
 Further, wherever applicable, the minimum qualification shall be as per Government norms in the case of Common Entrance Test.

 - Global perspective and focus

-- Affiliated to Bangalore Central University & recognized by All India Council for Technical Education (AICTE).
+- Affiliated to Bangalore city University & recognized by All India Council for Technical Education (AICTE).

 - Certified by the International Organization for Standardization with an ISO 9001:2000 Certification